 Llyn y Gors, Anglesey

-With stunning views of the Snowdonia peaks on the horizon and plenty of quality fish to be caught, the six-lake fishery of Llyn y Gors at Anglesey is a favourite among fishers in the area.
+With stunning views of the Snowdonia peaks on the horizon and plenty of quality fish to be caught, the six-lake fishery of Llyn y Gors at Anglesey is a favourite among fishers in the area and the perfect place to relax.
 The private fishery has even made its name by ranking as one of the UK’s top ten.
-Anglers particularly love the grand-sized carp that swim in the waters, and fish that weigh in at an impressive 35lb have been recorded in the Thompson’s Pool located here.
+Anglers particularly love the grand-sized carp that swim in the waters.
 Other pools are home to hard-fighting carp, coarse species and pike.
 There is no doubt that fishing enthusiasts need to set aside a day to fish at this impressive establishment.
+There is a Tackle Shop on site, so you can get anything you need from there before you fish.
+The gates are closed between 9pm and 7.30am, and no fishing is permitted before gates open.
+Day tickets can be purchased, call 01248 713410 for more information.

 Llyn Trawsfyndd, Snowdonia